SijmenHuizenga/Movie-Notifier/specs.md

 All fields witin the `filters` property are used to filter out new movie showings from getting notifications to the user. `cinemaid` specifies the cinema the showing is shown at.
 For all filters a preference must be specified.

 This `cinemaid` filter consists of two parts: the cinema chain id and the cinema number.
 At this moment only Pathe Cinema is supported (id `PATHE`), but later Vue, Kinepolis and others might be added.
-The cinema chain id and the cinema number are concatinated together as the string representation as `cinemaid`.
+Cinemec is part of Pathe.:) The cinema chain id and the cinema number are concatinated together as the string representation as `cinemaid`.
 At this moment there is no check weather or not the cinema is valid!
 This filter is required as you can only watch showings for a specific movie in a specific cinema.

 The following other parameters are supported:
 * `startafter` Showings that start later than this timestamp